dhu16/dhu16/README.md

 </p>

 <h3>
 Hi, I am a Master's student at Columbia University studying computer science.
-I completed my undergrad at UCLA in spring 2022 where I studied cognitive science.
+I am also UCLA Class of 2022 and majored in cognitive science.
 </h3>

 - Interested in: human-computer interaction and user interface design and development.

-- I currently work as a graduate research assistant at Columbia's Computer Graphics and User Interfaces Lab under Professor Steve Feiner, where I develop various sorts of user interfaces with Unity and in C#, which are deployed to mixed reality headsets and Android devices for user exploration.
+- I currently work as a graduate research assistant at Columbia's [Computer Graphics and User Interfaces Lab](https://graphics.cs.columbia.edu/home) under Professor Steve Feiner, where I develop various sorts of user interfaces with Unity and in C#, which are deployed to mixed reality headsets and Android devices for user exploration.

 <!--